smahe21/Xai-Node-Monitor/README.md

 3. Save the "id" from the "chat" object.
 4. If you encounter issues (e.g., getting `{"ok":true,"result":[]}`), try removing and adding the bot again to the group.

-## Disable telegram bot to be added by other users

-**Disable joining groups**
-By default, the bot can be added to a group conversation by anybody who can find it.
-To make sure this doesn’t happen, we need to disable this.

-Ope telegram
-Open chat with `@BotFather`.
-Enter `/setjoingroups`.
-Enter the name of the bot. `@xai_health_bot`.
-Enter Disable

 # Running XAI Node Sentry with Screen -L

 ## Updated Command to Open a New Screen Session